sosnowskih/cs201/README.md

 # cs201

-This repo is for testing work in VS 2019.
+This repository is a collection of coursework for Computer Science 201.